ManageIQ/manageiq-documentation/managing_providers/_topics/automation_management_providers.md

   - An Ansible playbook in Ansible Tower.
 See the [Ansible Tower documentation](https://docs.ansible.com/) for instructions.

-  - Ansible Tower must be able to reach virtual machines or instances deployed by {{ site.data.product.title }} at the IP level.
+  - Ansible Tower must be able to reach virtual machines or instances deployed by {{ site.data.product.title_short }} at the IP level.

   - The virtual machine template must have the Ansible Tower environment’s public SSH key injected.
 For cloud instances, `cloud-init` can be used and the public SSH key can be passed without rebuilding the image.

-  - Any dynamic inventory scripts used must be configured to return the virtual machine names exactly as they are stored in {{ site.data.product.title }}, without the UUID appended.
+  - Any dynamic inventory scripts used must be configured to return the virtual machine names exactly as they are stored in {{ site.data.product.title_short }}, without the UUID appended.

 **Executing an Ansible Tower Job using a Custom Automate Button.**